quic/aimet/Docs/api_docs/torch_quantization.rst

 AIMET PyTorch Quantization APIs
 ===============================

+In order to make full use of AIMET Quantization features, there are several guidelines users are encouraged to follow when defining PyTorch models.
+AIMET provides APIs which can automate some of the model definition changes and checks whether AIMET Quantization features can be applied on PyTorch model.

+User should first invoke Model Preparer API before using any of AIMET Quantization features.
+   - :ref:`Model Guidelines<api-torch-model-guidelines>`: Guidelines for defining PyTorch models
+   - :ref:`Model Preparer API<api-torch-model-preparer>`: Allows user to automate model definition changes
+   - :ref:`Model Validator API<api-torch-model-validator>`: Allows user to check whether AIMET Quantization feature can be applied on a PyTorch model

-AIMET Quantization for PyTorch provides the following functionality
+AIMET Quantization for PyTorch Models provides the following functionality.
-   - :ref:`Quantization Simulation<api-torch-quantsim>`: Allows ability to simulate inference and training on quantized hardware
+   - :ref:`Quantization Simulation API<api-torch-quantsim>`: Allows ability to simulate inference and training on quantized hardware
-   - :ref:`Adaptive Rounding<api-torch-adaround>`: Post-training quantization technique to optimize rounding of weight tensors
+   - :ref:`Adaptive Rounding API<api-torch-adaround>`: Post-training quantization technique to optimize rounding of weight tensors
-   - :ref:`Cross-Layer Equalization<api-torch-cle>`: Post-training quantization technique to equalize layer parameters
+   - :ref:`Cross-Layer Equalization API<api-torch-cle>`: Post-training quantization technique to equalize layer parameters
-   - :ref:`Bias Correction<api-torch-bias-correction>`: Post-training quantization technique to correct shift in layer outputs due to quantization noise
+   - :ref:`Bias Correction API<api-torch-bias-correction>`: Post-training quantization technique to correct shift in layer outputs due to quantization noise